ExperimentalFarmNetwork/efn-drupal/modules/contrib/yamlform/modules/yamlform_to_webform/README.md

 accidentally rename and break something unexpectedly, which is why any custom or contrib modules (except the YAML Form module) that references the words 'YAML Form'  or 'yamlform' must be completely uninstalled.
-For example, any custom link or shortcut containing the words 'YAML Form' which be changed to 'Webform'.
+For example, any custom link or shortcut containing the words 'YAML Form' will be changed to 'Webform'.

 ### Prerequisites